mgefvert/Cronical/README.md

 ## Where does it come from?

-It is built by [Ciceronen Telecom AB](http://www.ciceronen.com/) in Sweden, and released as open source under an Apache License.
+It was originally built by [Ciceronen Telecom AB](http://www.ciceronen.com/) in Sweden, and then released as open source under an Apache License.

 ## Why the name "Cronical"?